When Circumstances Change After Divorce

 If your divorce, custody or support agreements no longer reflect the needs of your current situation, you may be able to make significant modifications.
-You can count on Bill Gentry to work directly with you to address your modification needs and craft a solution that is focused on fully protecting your rights.
+You can count on Gentry Law Firm LLC to work directly with you to address your modification needs and craft a solution that is focused on fully protecting your rights.
 Contact our firm today for an initial consultation.

 What Life Changes Could Trigger A Modification?

 Life is fluid and things change all the time.
 But for people bound by agreements reached during their divorce, this can become a problem that requires a legal solution.
 Common reasons for seeking modifications include:

 - A parent loses a job and needs to reduce child support.